anupmaharzn/python-programming/advance-modules/readme.md

 # quantifier in regex

--quantifier are the occurrence indicators (or repetition operators)
+- quantifier are the occurrence indicators (or repetition operators)

 | character | Description | Example Pattern Code  | Example Match |
 | :---: | :---: | :---:  | :---: |